raganwald/hashlife/README.md

 * You can rotate the screen by pressing option.

 You can also insert some shapes by pressing `1`, `2`, `3`, or `4`.

+### iOS instructions

+* You can flip the state of a square with a single tap.
+* You can zoom in or out using the pinch gesture.
+* You can move a screenful up, down, left, or right with a swipe gesture.
+* You can insert a [glider gun][ggg] by tapping and holding.

 [ggg]: http://www.conwaylife.com/wiki/index.php?title=Gosper_glider_gun
 [try]: http://raganwald.com/LaHermosaVida